Elinor Florence, Author

 Although their funerals were held in North Battleford, both bodies were later shipped back to their home city of Montreal, where they lie in Mount Royal Cemetery.

-Hashim was just one of thousands of flyers, incuding trainees, graduated pilots and flying instructors, to be killed on home soil during World War Two.
+Hashim was just one of thousands of flyers, including trainees, graduated pilots and flying instructors, to be killed on home soil in air force accidents during World War Two.

 In fact, the very first Canadian casualties of the war were RCAF Warrant Officer James E. Doan and Leading Aircraftman David Alexander Rennie, who disappeared on September 14, 1939 on a flight from Ottawa to Halifax.
 The wreckage of their aircraft was found nineteen years later near a lake in New Brunswick.